JustYuvaraj/learnjs/README.md

  help us concisely express complex conditions.
 OR - || Logical OR  evaluate to true if either (or both) of the inputs are true.
 AND - && operator for requiring both conditions to be true.
-NOT - perator for negating a condition.
+NOT - ! operator for negating a condition.
 ### **JavaScript Default Operator (`||`)**

 The **Logical OR (`||`)** operator is often called the **default operator** because it allows setting default values when a variable is **falsy**.